Static to Dynamic Correlation Clustering: Dynamic Framework

-\paragraph{Swapping in a new solution.} To swap in a new solution, for each vertex we maintain two entries, the possible ids of clusters that a particular vertex can belong to.
+\paragraph*{Swapping in a new solution} To swap in a new solution, for each vertex we maintain two entries, the possible ids of clusters that a particular vertex can belong to.
 These correspond to the clustering the vertex belongs to in the old clustering and the one in the new clustering.
 We furthermore have a global flag that indicates whether to use the old clustering or the new one.
 The way we use this information is that if two options exist for the cluster a vertex can belong to, then the global flag decides.
 Otherwise, the vertex belongs to the only cluster that is written down.
 This means that we can swap in the new solution by flipping the global flag.

-After we have swapped in the new solution, we spend time proportional to the number of updates for the old computation to clean up the vertices that have two cluster ids written down and then finally flip the global flag to say use the old solution if it exists, to be ready for the next round of computations.
+After we have swapped in the new solution, we spend time proportional to the number of updates for the old computation to clean up the vertices that have two cluster ids written down.
+After that, the new solution has become the old one, so we finally flip the global flag to say use the old solution if it exists, to be ready for the next round of computations.